 We are really excited about the prospect of solar panels generating 100% of our electrical needs.
 Being self-sufficient is one of our goals in life.
-We are currently designing a 1600+ Watt Solar Panel Array to be mounted on the roof of our skoolie.
-As a bonus I will be designing a rooftop solar tracking system to keep the panels pointed directly at the sun, when we’re parked.
+We are currently designing a 10kW Solar Panel Array to be mounted on the roof of our home.
 We’ve gone back and forth with the actual wattage we think we will need, but we want to live comfortably, and as such, we understand we will need A LOT of solar to power our appliances and recharge our battery bank each day.
 It may seem like a lot of time, effort, and money, but for us, it makes sense as it’s our goal is to live as sustainable as possible, and reduce our Carbon Footprint throughout our lives.

 12v or 24v Panels?
 And does it really matter?

 To really answer this, we need to first consider Voltage and Amps in the context of a garden hose.
 Bear with me, this is the best method I’ve seen.
 Think of Amps as a unit of volume, like a gallon of water; while Voltage is a measure of pressure, like pounds-per-square inch (psi).